amajji/CNN-from-Scratch/README.md

 ***

 ## :monocle_face: Description
-- This project contains an implementation of CNN from scratch. </br>
+- This project contains an implementation of CNN (Convolutional neural network) from scratch. </br>